Human Services, B.S.

 *Courses are offered annually through the Accelerated Degree Program (ADP) for HS 101, PY 213, PY 235, and HS 311

-Students should apply to the Master of Science in Human Services program during the spring of their junior year and must have an overall G.P.A. of 3.5 to be accepted into the five-year program.
-At the time of acceptance, students will be assigned a graduate faculty advisor in addition to their undergraduate faculty advisor.
+Eligible students must apply to the MS in Human Services program in the spring semester of their junior year.
+A minimum cumulative GPA of 3.5 is required for consideration.
+Upon acceptance, students are assigned a graduate faculty advisor in addition to their undergraduate faculty advisor to support their academic and professional development.